clusterio/clusterio/docs/devs/protocol.md

 #### `hello`

-Sent by the master server when the WebSocket connection has been opened.
+Sent by the controller when the WebSocket connection has been opened.

-- `version: string` - The version of the master, e.g. "2.0.0".
+- `version: string` - The version of the controller, e.g. "2.0.0".
 - `plugins: Object<string, string>` -
-    Object mapping plugin names to plugin version for plugins that are loaded on the master server.
+    Object mapping plugin names to plugin version for plugins that are loaded on the controller.

 #### `register_slave`